 GeneCards Summary for HSPA1A Gene

 HSPA1A (Heat Shock Protein Family A (Hsp70) Member 1A) is a Protein Coding gene.
-Diseases associated with HSPA1A include tuberculoid leprosy and malignant hyperthermia.
+Diseases associated with HSPA1A include malignant hyperthermia and carotid artery occlusion.
 Among its related pathways are Gene Expression and Cellular response to heat stress.
 GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
 An important paralog of this gene is HSPA1B.

 UniProtKB/Swiss-Prot for HSPA1A Gene

 In cooperation with other chaperones, Hsp70s stabilize preexistent proteins against aggregation and mediate the folding of newly translated polypeptides in the cytosol as well as within organelles.
 These chaperones participate in all these processes through their ability to recognize nonnative conformations of other proteins.
 They bind extended peptide segments with a net hydrophobic character exposed by polypeptides during translation and membrane translocation, or following stress-induced damage.
 In case of rotavirus A infection, serves as a post-attachment receptor for the virus to facilitate entry into the cell.
 Essential for STUB1-mediated ubiquitination and degradation of FOXP3 in regulatory T-cells (Treg) during inflammation (PubMed:23973223).